akanimax/msg-gan-v1/README.md

 has stayed smooth.

 ## Running the Code
+**Please note to use value of `learning_rate=0.0003` for both G and D for all experiments.
+TTUR doesn't work with this architecture (from experience).
+And, you can find other better learning rates, but the value `0.0003` always seems to work.**

 Running the training is actually very simple.
 Just start the training by running the `train.py` script in the `sourcecode/` directory.
 Refer to the following parameters for tweaking for your own use: